PhoenixTales/phoenix-docs/world/freecamp.md

 *Flosha, 07.09.2025*

-An anarchistic camp without leaders, describing itself as the "most free camp in the colony".
+* An anarchistic camp without leaders
+* Describing itself as the "most free camp in the colony"
+* With the least rascist opinions about the orcs, in good relationship with many half-orcs

 ## Guilds of the Free Camp